Tony Gonsolin: Major leagues

 After starting the 2022 season with 11 wins and no losses and a 2.02 ERA, Gonsolin was selected to the 2022 Major League Baseball All-Star Game.
 However, he allowed three runs on four hits (including two home runs) to pick up the loss in the game.
 At the end of August, Gonsolin was placed on the injured list with a forearm strain.
-He spent the next month recovering and did not return until he made a start on October 3rd, the second to last day of the regular season.
+He spent the next month recovering and did not return until he made a start on October 3, the second to last day of the regular season.
 Despite this, his season numbers were a career best.
 He finished 16–1 with a 2.14 ERA and 119 strikeouts.
+He started Game 3 of the NLDS and gave up a run in 1 1/3 innings, taking the loss, and the favored Dodgers went on to lose the series to the Padres.